pataruco/bbc-api/README.md

-#BBC iPlayer Code test
+#BBC iPlayer programmes index

 ##What is it?

-The BBC iPlayer Code test is a Node/Express app that uses the BBC API to:
+Is a Node/Express app that uses the BBC API to:

 * List programme titles and images
 * Paginate through alphabet letters and numbers when there are more than 20 results